mindtapp-app/MindTapp-1/README.md

 ## How to Login

+0. Remember to add your IP to the AWS security group for port 22 (ssh)
 1. Navigate to the directory that includes the .pem file.
 2. chmod 600 keyname.pem
 3. ssh -i keyname.pem ubuntu@serveraddress
 4. If a prompt asks you a yes/no question, answer yes.